 The sunny seas of the Mediterranean have long been a vital part of countless trade routes, conflicts, and conquests.
-The surrounding lands, volcanic islands, and ports tightly hold onto these memories.
-The nations’ coastlines are an incredible portal to the past, one that can only be understood fully from the water.
+And the surrounding lands, volcanic islands, and ports tightly hold onto these memories.
+Moreover, the nations’ coastlines are an incredible portal to the past, one that can only be understood fully from the water.
 Nothing compares to traversing the Mediterranean like a trip aboard a private yacht.
 Follow along and uncover the best Mediterranean yacht charter destinations for your next vacation.

 Where better to charter a luxury yacht than in Italy?
 While there are many beautiful places in the world, it’s hard to beat Italy’s incredible history.
 Experience a past that is not only passed on through stories, books, and movies, but one that’s omnipresent in the ancient buildings, monuments, and villages.
 Spend your Italian vacation aboard a luxury yacht, cruising the seemingly unchanged coastlines and enchanting islands.